droundy/recipes-site/index.md

 - 1/2 cup yogurt

-- 1/2 cup dried blueberries
+- 1/2 cup dried blueberries or 1 cup frozen blueberries

+First get out the blueberries so they can start thawing.
+Mix dry ingredients, mix wet ingredients and add to dry.
+Make pancakes.